 Figure Out Your “Problem Techniques.”
 This is mostly geared towards wet shavers who use a safety razor or straight razor: do a couple of experiments and see whether going across the grain or against the grain causes you skin irritation.
 It’s most common for wet shavers to lather, shave with the grain, lather, shave diagonal to the grain, and then lather, and shave against the grain.
 That produces a super close / “baby butt smooth” shave.
 However, those last two passes—diagonal to the grain and against the grain—can cause irritation in some men, even with a safety razor or straight razor.
 Test it out to see if that’s an issue for you.

 Try Pre-Shave Oil.
-If you've got sensitive skin, or you find that you cut your skin to ribbons during your shave, give pre-shave oil a whirl, and apply it before you apply your shaving cream.
-It'll help moisturize your skin before the shave, soften your whiskers, and lead to fewer nicks.
+If you’ve got sensitive skin, or you find that you cut your skin to ribbons during your shave, give pre-shave oil a whirl, and apply it before you apply your shaving soap or shaving cream.
+It’ll help moisturize your skin before the shave, soften your whiskers, and lead to fewer nicks.
 Plus it feels really nice and smells good.

 Got Razor Bumps?
 Salicylic Acid is Magic.
 We discuss this a little more in depth in one of the following sections, but if you’re getting razor bumps, check out a shaving cream that contains salicylic acid.
 It’s a magical substance that unclogs your pores, and it helps fight whiteheads and blackheads.